 Overview

-The Andrew W. Mellon Foundation granted the American Indian College Fund funding to assist faculty members at Tribal Colleges and Universities (TCUs) seeking to complete 18 graduate credit hours in the fields they teach in order to meet recent accreditation requirements for highly qualified faculty.
+The Andrew W. Mellon Foundation granted the American Indian College Fund funding to assist faculty members at Tribal Colleges and Universities (TCUs) seeking to complete 18 graduate credit hours in the fields they teach to meet recent accreditation requirements for highly qualified faculty.
 Priority will be given to faculty at TCUs accredited by the Higher Learning Commission.
 Fellowships will be awarded for a period of up to three consecutive semesters for each candidate; the amounts received will be based on candidates’ submitted budgets and necessary graduate credits (minimum of 6 and maximum of 18), with an upper limit of $15,000.
 Fellowships may be used for tuition, fees, books, travel to classes, and other educational expenses.
-Instructions for applying and file uploads for necessary documents for the Graduate Hours Program fellowship are provided within this online application.
+Instructions for applying for the Graduate Hours Program fellowship are provided within this online application where there will be places to upload required documents such as your personal statement.

 Eligibility

-Applicants must meet all of the following criteria:
+Applicants must meet all the following criteria:

 Be a current tribal college faculty member in need of additional graduate credits to continue teaching current courses.
 The College Fund holds a strong preference for collaborating with the TCUs to “grow their own” faculty members from their communities.